2026 - Transportation: Emerging Projects

 SFMTA Security Program funds are used to plan, design, and implement emergency/security initiatives in case of natural disasters, terrorist attacks, or other emergency situations.
 The program also provides security and emergency preparedness training and exercises for frontline transit employees.

-Security projects include improving the physical security of our facilities and yards and revenue-fleet maintenance and storage facilities.
+Security projects include improving the physical security of our facilities, yards, and revenue-fleet maintenance and storage facilities.
+Due to the SFMTA’s budget challenges, the Security program mainly relies on competitive grant awards to fund its capital needs.

-The funding for the SFMTA’s Security program is approximately $22.0 million through FY2033.
+The projected funding for the SFMTA’s Security Program is approximately $11 million through FY2035.

-The funding for the SFMTA’s Streets Program is approximately $524.5 million through FY2033
+The projected funding for the SFMTA’s Streets Program is approximately $501 million through FY2035.

-The funding for the SFMTA’s Taxi program is approximately $2.6 million through FY2033.
+The projected funding for the SFMTA’s Taxi program is approximately $5.2 million through FY2035.

 SFMTA – Traffic and Signals

-The CIP includes major traffic signal upgrade projects in the Western Addition and the Tenderloin areas which will add pedestrian countdown signals, accessible pedestrian signals, and higher visibility traffic signals.
-There will also be several projects using City forces that will install higher visibility traffic signals, replace key aging signal equipment such as accessible pedestrian signals and signal controller cabinets, and replace faded pedestrian crossing and street name signs.
+The Capital Plan includes major traffic signal upgrade projects in the Western Addition and the Tenderloin areas which will add walk-sign countdown signals, accessible signals for people walking, and higher visibility traffic signals.
+There will also be several projects using city forces that will install higher visibility traffic signals, replace key aging signal equipment such as accessible signals for people walking and signal controller cabinets, and replace faded street crossing and street name signs.

-The funding for the SFMTA’s Traffic and Signals program is approximately $147.3 million through FY2033.
+The projected funding for the SFMTA’s Traffic and Signals program is approximately $70.9 million through FY2035.

-The funding for the SFMTA’s Transit Fixed Guideway program is approximately $904.0 million through FY2033.
+The projected funding for the SFMTA’s Transit Fixed Guideway program is approximately $1.3 billion through FY2035.

 The Five-Minute Network is SFMTA’s next generation of Muni Forward transit priority capital projects.
 The most intensive improvements would focus on corridors that support combined 5-minute headways or better, carrying about 80% of Muni riders.
 These corridors serve major regional destinations and transit hubs, including along Market Street.
 Improvements would also be made to less frequent routes that provide critical connections to the Five-Minute Network.
 This capital program will be coupled with transit service expansion, as the capital improvements will enable faster, more frequent, and more reliable transit service systemwide.
 In most cases, projects will include quick-build components to deliver initial benefits faster.